Last Updated – 20th September 2022

 If you are thinking of living in Exeter, here is our moving guide to the Devon city.

 Price of Buying a Home

-With new houses and building developments going up all over the city and surrounding areas, the opportunity for those who are looking for a new home in the South West is growing every year.
+The South West has a growing number of new houses and building developments going up all over the city and surrounding areas, making it easier for people to find a new home there.

-You would be right in thinking that as Exeter has been amongst the best places in the UK to live consistently over the last few years, that property prices are bound to be high.
+Property prices are bound to be high in Exeter since it has consistently been ranked amongst the best places in the UK to live over the last few years.

-Of course, just like any other town or city prices vary depending on where exactly you have decided to settle within the area and what appeals to your personal circumstances.
+The price of real estate in any city or town varies depending on where you decide to settle and what appeals to your individual circumstances.

-It is a good idea to do plenty of research and visit a few times before you decide where in the town is going to work best for you.
+Make sure you do plenty of research and visit the town a few times before you decide where to live.